Skip to content

 Reflections

 Several things went wrong.
 I was still making design changes after arriving at FabLab Hamamatsu, which cost significant time and added unnecessary pressure.
-I had forgotten to incorporate press-fit clearances in the parametric design — something I only discovered when the pieces would not fit together at home.
+I had forgotten to incorporate press-fit clearances into the parametric design, something I only discovered when the pieces would not fit together at home.
 The z-axis offset was also misconfigured, leaving tool-travel marks across the surface and making some pockets too deep.
 The honeycomb venting holes were far more complex to mill than a simple drilled pattern would have been.

-None of it was catastrophic — patient filing and sanding brought the pieces close enough to assemble — but all of it was avoidable.
+None of it was catastrophic.
+Patient filing and sanding brought the pieces close enough to assemble, but all of it was avoidable.

 Next time: finalise the design and get it reviewed before the machining day; use the Shaper utility + Illustrator SVG workflow for 2D layout rather than Fusion Manufacturing’s auto-arrange feature; build clearances into the parametric model from the start; and use drilled holes for ventilation rather than complex cut patterns.
 The large CNC is an incredible machine once you plan carefully enough to use it well.